 This post may contain affiliate links which means I may receive a commission for purchases made through links.
 I will only recommend products that I have personally used!
 Learn more on my Private Policy page.
 Affiliate Disclosure

 How to stop wind knots: There isn’t a greater feeling than turning up at your favourite location ready to fish.
 You’ve found out where those bass are feeding.
 They are just waiting to pounce on whatever lure you choose that might just take their fancy.
-The wind is howling, the weathers a bit crap.
-Then all of a sudden, you notice an unusual noise when your casting?
+The wind is howling, and the weather is a bit crap.
+Then all of a sudden, you notice an unusual noise when you are casting.
 Then as you reel back in again you see that knot of doom rearing its ugly head out of the water.
 Let’s be honest, getting a wind knot can be a session wrecker if you are not prepared, it can be game over.

 - Why am I getting wind knots?

 - Is my reel the problem for getting wind knots?